unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

   });
 </script>

-If there is a natural ordering to the x-axis values, then it is often better to use that ordering.
-For example, if we were visualising the average monthly rainfall in Sydney, then it would be best to order the months in their natural way, from January to December; ordering them by the amount of rainfall would be confusing.
+If there's a natural way to order the x-axis values, then it's often best to use that.
+For example, if we were visualising the average monthly rainfall in Sydney, with months on the x-axis, then it would be best to order the months in their natural way, from January to December; ordering them by rainfall would be confusing.

 # The width of the bars